alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ==footer==

 ==description==
-It's hard to keep your pull requests small when you don't know how long you will need to wait for the following review.
-So stack up pull requests without pain using Graphite.
+It's hard to keep your pull requests small when you don't know how long you will need to wait for a code review.
+Graphite allows you to stack up pull requests without pain.

 ==tags==
 git,github,graphite